MAVERICK'S STORY

 Scared that he would not be strong enough to be sedated and determined to give him every chance possible, we spoke to other vets for a second and third opinion(s).

-Maverick does not know that he is sick.
-In fact, he thinks of himself a young, healthy puppy.
-A stranger would never know that he is sick by his actions.
+Maverick did not know that he was sick.
+In fact, he seemed to think of himself as a young, healthy puppy.
+A stranger would have never known that he is sick by his actions.
 If it were up to him, he'd be running and playing with everyone who would give him attention.
-He WANTS to live.
+He WANTED to live.
 He had come so far with himself and others in a matter of weeks.
 He learned trust and confidence.
 He even started to accept love and returns affection.

 Finally, we decided on the three injection protocol recommended by the American Heartworm Society.
 This includes three, deep intramuscular injections of melarsomine spread out over 31 days.
 Following the 30 days of doxycycline, the first injection is given following 30 days of strict crate rest.
 On day 31, the dog goes in for shot #2 and 24 hours later, #3, followed by another 30 days of restrictions.
 This protocol kills more than 98 percent of worms in a known and controlled period of times.
 The worms are eliminated quickly and the progression of the disease stops.
 Of course with this there can be risks and complications, but the risks of this route weighed out to be not AS high as the surgery.